 When a keyword is used as an anchor text link in your content, it implies that there is a place to find even more information regarding that word.
 This helps to place added emphasis on the keyword and the relevance it has to the content it's being linked to.
 So how does that apply to the article you're currently writing?

-Well, it doesn’t.
+Well, it doesn't.
 Not exactly.
 Using keywords as anchor text links in your articles can help OTHER pages on your site.
 This is also known as creating an internal link structure showing Google where the most important articles are for exact keyword phrases.
-If you can plan your content accordingly, you know you can use anchor text links of certain keyword phrases to drive the authority of other “pillar” pieces.

-SEO Pro Tip: Do NOT use your primary keyword (or variation of it) in anchor text that is linking to another page unless you’ve completely given up hope of ranking for that keyword on that page.
-Doing this basically tells Google to ignore that keyword on the page you’re working on and to look for it in the page you’re linking to.
+SEO Pro Tip: Do NOT use your primary keyword (or variation of it) in anchor text that is linking to another page unless you've completely given up hope of ranking for that keyword on that page.
+Doing this basically tells Google to ignore that keyword on the page you're working on and to look for it in the page you're linking to.
 This is a common mistake that a lot of content marketers make.
-Instead, find a related topic within your article with an associated keyword that you can link to another page to help improve it’s authority for that keyword.
-For any of the main keywords you hope to rank for on the page you’re working on, DO NOT LINK out to other pages using them as the anchor text.

 9. Use Keywords in Image Alt-tags

-First of all, if you aren’t using images in your content writing then PLEASE do so!
-I can’t overemphasize how many opportunities you’re missing out on if you aren’t using some kind of visual cue to help educate, engage and inform your readers and prospective clients.
-Images and content writing (and videos for that matter) are a perfect marriage when it comes to user engagement.
+First of all, if you aren't using images in your content, then PLEASE do so!
+I can't overemphasize how many opportunities you're missing out on if you aren't using some kind of visual cue to help educate, engage and inform your readers and prospective clients.

-Second, alt-text on images is an incredibly simple way to get another keyword variation on your page without it looking spammy.
-While there is debate about how much this will move the needle, when you’re creating content on a world wide web with trillions of pages of content on it already, any little thing you can do to stand out is worth it IMO.
+Second, using keywords in alt-text on images is an incredibly simple way to get another keyword variation on your page without it looking spammy.
+While there is debate about how much this will move the needle, when you're creating content on a world wide web with trillions of pages of content on it already, any little thing you can do to stand out is worth it IMO.

 How to Use SEO Keywords in Alt Tags